Ericsaliway0/ACGNN/README.md

 This repository contains the code for our project,
 **"Adaptive Chebyshev Graph Neural Network for Cancer Gene Prediction with Multi-Omics Integration,"**
-submitted to the Bioinformatics Advances
+submitted to the Journal of Bioinformatics Advances.

 ![Alt text](images/__overview_framework.png)